gvwilson/sensibleadventures/bookster/bookster.md

 Instead of marching his prisoner up the broad steps that led to the Hardeck's front doors, the bosun half-dragged him to a smaller door that stood in a shadowed recess at ground level.
-When he yanked the dangling cord, a drum thubbed inside.
+When he yanked the cord that dangled beside it, a drum thubbed inside.

 "Prisoner for charge," he told the uniformed guard who opened the door a moment later, pushing the boy inside ahead of him.
 Erileine and